 But, ultimately, Classiq is about living a well-cultured life, one in which dreaming, creativity and storytelling play center role.

 I am forever in love with the printed page, but even if Classiq Journal is an online magazine, I still want it to be a worthwhile experience for the reader, to speak with you, without distracting ads and without noisy information.
-It is an independent online editorial – we don’t advertise on the site and our rate of publication is of two articles per week the most so that our limited collection of thoughtful stories can patiently inspire and truly be appreciated.
+This is an independent editorial – there is no advertising and there are no sponsored links on this site.
+Every piece of writing comes from a personal perspective and the rate of publication is of two articles per week the most so that the limited collection of thoughtful stories published here can patiently inspire and truly be appreciated.

 shop.classiq.me is inspired by the fascinating world of cinema and by the never-fading beauty of the tangible

-Personal profile: I am Ada Pîrvu, the author of Classiq Journal.
+Personal profile: Ada Pîrvu, author and editor of Classiq Journal.
 I am a cinephile and book lover, photography enthusiast, seeker of genuine style, passionate about tennis and mountain climbing.
 I am also a contributor to the film magazine The Big Picture, I have written for THE ARTBO magazine, and my fashion in film articles have repeatedly been cited in The New York Times, The Guardian and The Washington Post.

 “Ada writes the online magazine Classiq, where she funnels her lifelong passion for cinema and her interest in costume design, of which she is a fervent proponent as one of cinema’s most far-reaching influences.
 She is an optimistic by nature, but she hates forced happy endings.
 Maybe that’s why film noir is her favourite genre.
 She regards it as a prime contributor to restoring the balance disrupted by the traditional notion of a Hollywoodian happy ending.”
 The Big Picture magazine